ThePeopleAlchemist Fashion Edit series: what is a Bias cut?

-From your own to that of a brand, a name is ingrained in one’s identity.
-So when you start up your own business, obviously coming up with a good, punchy name is integral.
+From your own to a brand, a name is ingrained in one’s identity.
+So when you start up your own business, coming up with a good, punchy name is integral.

 Q: Wow, thanks.
 Is this cut used for “everyday type of dresses”?

 A: A bias cut is commonly used for sexy nightgowns and seductive dresses.
 The cut causes dresses to caress the curves and delicately flow, making it ideal for these types of garments.
 However, cutting on the bias gives fabric more of a stretch, so it takes skill to adopt the technique successfully.
 In addition, if not sewn correctly, it’s possible for the hems and seams to bunch and twist.

 Q: When did the cut become popular?

 A: It was ‘invented’ by the Parisian couturier, Madeleine Vionette, in 1927 and became a popular 30s shape; it’s worth noting how revolutionary it was at the time – for garments to drape and move in the way that Vionette’s did, in contrast to the square, androgynous silhouettes of the 20s, really would have caused a stir.
 And that’s certainly what we hope to do with the-Bias-Cut.com – so it’s a rather fitting name all-round, don’t you think?!

 Join us tomorrow for some more fashion talk, au revoir et à bientôt, bisous xxx